airbytehq/airbyte/docs/integrations/sources/google-search-console.md

 2. Fill in the `site_urls` field.
 3. Fill in the `start date` field.
 4. Fill in the `custom reports` (optionally) in format `{"name": "<report-name>", "dimensions": ["<dimension-name>", ...]}`
+5. Fill in the `data_state` (optionally) in case you want to sync fresher data use `all' value, otherwise use 'final'.
-5. You should be ready to sync data.
+6. You should be ready to sync data.
 <!-- /env:oss -->

 ## Supported sync modes

 The Google Search Console Source connector supports the following [ sync modes](https://docs.airbyte.com/cloud/core-concepts#connection-sync-modes):

 * [Full Refresh - Overwrite](https://docs.airbyte.com/understanding-airbyte/connections/full-refresh-overwrite/)
 * [Full Refresh - Append](https://docs.airbyte.com/understanding-airbyte/connections/full-refresh-append)